 I suspect, knowing me the way I do, I would have derived some pleasure while watching my person pick up my hot turd, with a flimsy piece of plastic.
 Especially, if I was forced to poop in public.
 Conceivably, wishing for a small, unnoticed hole in that bag.
 I am certain I would have been a little, bitchy dog that growled and wagged my tail when someone petted me.

 What could be better than being a dog I thought?
 I might have even been okay with the spaying and neutering.
 The thought of getting a bone now and then without any worries seems pretty nice, and I can’t count how many times a day I find my dogs “grooming” themselves.
 I thought I’d be just fine in the canine form.

 However, this past weekend I took both my dogs, Rainy (my lab) and Jazzy (my Boston Terrier/Frenchie mix) to the vet for a check up and all this fantasizing about being a dog came to a halt.
 The visit was normal enough at the start.
 The doctor was thorough.
 I actually never encountered a vet who attempted to build rapport with a dog.
 He inspected teeth, fur, joints, and eyes.
 I even felt the urge to run around the room with my dogs, so he could watch their gaits, hoping to win a ribbon or two.

-After finishing with most of the checkup, the vet then disclosed that he would end the appointment with the needed vaccines and a anal examination.
+After finishing with most of the checkup, the vet then disclosed that he would end the appointment with the needed vaccines and anal examinations.
 In my years of owning dogs and the countless check ups attended, I don’t recall this ever happening.
 I was immediately anxious for my dogs.
 If I went to my doc for a physical, I would be a bit concerned with an announcement of an anal probing.
 This would be something that would have to be discussed many, many days prior to the appointment, and I still might cancel anyway.